basham/swit-workshop-impact/slides.md

 - Time-based

 Notes:
 Defining a goal is the most important thing to do, since all your work depends on it.
 A good goal typically follows some variation of the SMART pattern.
-This is an acronym.
-It should be specific, measurable, achievable, relevant, and time-based.
+"SMART" is an acronym, meaning a goal should be specific, measurable, achievable, relevant, and time-based.

 https://en.wikipedia.org/wiki/SMART_criteria